HzFu/EyeQ/README.md

 For training images: '15337_left.jpeg', '40764_right.jpeg'.
 For testing images: '13227_left.jpeg', '26250_left.jpeg', '5371_left.jpeg'.

 ----------------
 ## -Reference:

 If you use this dataset and code, please cite the following papers:

 [1] Huazhu Fu, Boyang Wang, Jianbing Shen, Shanshan Cui, Yanwu Xu, Jiang Liu, Ling Shao, "Evaluation of Retinal Image Quality Assessment Networks in Different Color-spaces", in MICCAI, 2019. [[PDF]](https://arxiv.org/abs/1907.05345)
+**Note:** In the MICCAI version, there are two typos in Table 1 as:
+1. In training set, the number of "Usable + All" should be '1,876'.
+2. In testing set, the number of "Total + DR-0" should be '11,362'.